Compton Police Department: Disbandment

 Opponents of the disbandment cite the move as politically motivated, driven by Bradley and his ire with the department over officers involvement in a recall campaign against him.

 Often referred to as Compton Police Department's transition chief of police, Allen vocally opposed the assimilation of the department by the Los Angeles County Sheriff's Department.
 Research indicated that the county's proposal for contractual services to the city was a gross underestimation of personnel and equipment requirements for a full-service police department.

 After the disbandment of the Police Department in August 2000, the Juvenile Behavioral Health Services Division morphed into the Compton branch of the Weed and Seed Program under the direction of the United States Department of Justice.

 A 2018 report by the Dolan Consulting Group also suggested that changing demographics of the Compton were in also part of the dissolution of the department.
 The city of Compton was 88% Caucasian in 1950, but by 1970 it was 70% African-American.
 By the 1990s, African-Americans held a majority of city government positions (including the police force).
 However the city demographics had then moved to a majority of Hispanic and Asian-American residents, which once again did not reflect the makeup of the city employees.

+In September of 2000, four former officers filed a civil rights lawsuit against the city of Compton, Mayor Bradley and the former chief Allen.
+The suit alleged that during a city council meeting discussing the disbandment of the department, the four officers received retribution for appearing at the meeting and voicing their opinions.